Eshaan-Lumba/flask-on-docker/README.md

 ```
 will do it for you.

+All the following commands should be run from the root directory.

 ### Development

 First, we can use `docker-compose` to build the Docker image and run the container.